josh1904/josh1904.github.io/README.md

 **Event:** VEX Robotics Competition
 **Location:** Yogyakarta
 **Date:** January 2024
-- Served as a referee at the international robotic competition, ensuring fairness and adherence to competition rules.
+- Ensured fair competition and adherence to rules as a referee at the international robotics event.

 ---